Rinne helps Predators beat Avalanche

+NASHVILLE -- The Nashville Predators put their penalty kill to the test early and often Saturday night against one of the hottest scoring teams in the league, and the unit passed with flying colors.

-NASHVILLE -- Pekka Rinne turned aside 29 shots to lead the Nashville Predators to a 5-2 victory over the Colorado Avalanche Saturday night.
+Pekka Rinne turned aside 29 shots and the Predators denied the Colorado Avalanche on all seven of their power play chances and posted a 5-2 victory.

-The Avalanche had plenty of chances, but they couldn’t convert on any of their seven power play chances.
-The Predators, meanwhile, scored twice when they had a man advantage, including their first chance of the game.
+The Avalanche, who averaged nearly 4.5 goals a game in their last seven contests, had plenty of chances against Rinne.
+The Predators, meanwhile, scored twice when they had a man advantage, including on their first chance of the game.

 Smith’s seventh goal of the season not only gave the Predators the lead, it came after Nashville’s other special teams’ unit played spectacularly for more than half of the first period.